-On March 29 2017, the United Kingdom triggered Article 50 of the Treaty of the Functioning of the European Union in order to formally leave the European Union (the so-called "Brexit").
-We cannot predict the regulatory implications of Brexit in the (i) enforcement of EU law in the UK before Brexit (which might be less stringent); and / or (ii) the post-Brexit UK regime on market authorizations.
+On March 29, 2017, the United Kingdom triggered Article 50 of the Treaty of the Functioning of the European Union in order to formally leave the European Union (the so-called "Brexit").
+As of the date of this filing, we cannot predict the regulatory implications of Brexit in the (i) enforcement of EU law in the UK before the effective date of Brexit (which might be less stringent); and / or (ii) the post-Brexit UK regime on market authorizations.